node-red/node-red-node-test-helper/README.md

 You can install the Node-RED runtime available for your unit tests one of two ways:

-1. as a dependency in your project:
+1. as a dev dependency in your project:

 ```
-npm install node-red
+npm install node-red --save-dev
 ```

 2. or link to Node-RED installed globally (recommended) using: